jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 # November 16, 2024

 ## Group Meeting
 Can't flash ESP32 for some reason.
 Troubleshooting, but flash is only successful like 1/100 times.
+Added generic ASCII printing to the LCD code so I can properly print things.
+Set up basic
+I/O, turns out the gpio config uses a bitmap rather than an actual number.
+Have basic screen cycling which goes "first screen."
+After pressing a button to goes to "next screen."

+# November 17, 2024